genmon/plaintextwiki/README.md

 -----

 * Create a new directory
 * In TextMate, choose 'Create New Wiki' from the menu Bundles > Plain Text Wiki
 * Select your new directory.
 A file 'IndexPage.txt' will be created and opened
 * Reference new pages using CamelCase or [[like this]].
 Page names will appear underlined
-* To follow a link, put the text cursor over a page name and hit Enter (not Return)
+* To follow a link, put the text cursor over a page name and hit Enter (not Return.
+On laptops this might be fn+Return)

 Return to the index page at any time: Type shift+ctrl+i